F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 See :doc:`bigiq-examples` for additional example declarations.

 ..
-NOTE:: See |compat| for information on BIG-IQ and Declarative Onboarding compatibility
+NOTE:: See |compat| for information on BIG-IQ and Declarative Onboarding compatibility.

 Declaration class licensing with BIG-IQ